What are Asteroids and how are they formed?

 Our Solar system formed around 4.6 billion years ago from a collection of gas and dust that surrounds Sun.
 Much of the gas and dust formed planets and some of the debris left over.
 Let us tell you that some debris shattered as remnants of planetesimals within the young sun's solar nebula that never grew large enough to become planets.
 Due to massive gravitational pull from Jupiter other debris never came together.

 What are Asteroids?

 Asteroids orbit the sun and are rocky, metallic bodies.
-From various rocks and metals asteroids are made up of.
-Mainly from nickel and iron metals, asteroids are made.
-Asteroids are also known as minor planets because they are very small than planets or moon.
-Asteroids does not have atmosphere but it is said that around 150 asteroids are known which have small moons that orbit them and even some have two moons.
+They are made up of several rocks and metals like nickel, iron etc. Asteroids are also known as minor planets because they are very small than planets or moon.
+Asteroids does not have atmosphere but it is said that about 150 asteroids are known which have small moons that orbit them and even some have two moons.
 In facts some asteroids are also binary that is double where two rocky bodies of roughly equal size orbit each other and some are triple also.
-In 2013 scientists were surprised and discovered that atleast one asteroid have rings.
+In 2013, scientists were surprised and discovered that at least one asteroid have rings.

 Where in Space Asteroids are located?

 Most of the asteroids are located in the asteroid belt in a large donut-shaped ring between the orbits of Mars and Jupiter.
 Asteroids orbit approximately 2 to 4 AU (186 million to 370 million miles/300 million to 600 million kilometers) from the sun.